LimePoint/opschain/docs/reference/actions.md

 Once again, resources created from this `city` resource type would have the same actions (and same action output) as those created from the earlier type definitions.

 _Note: If you supply the `action_methods:` parameter when defining the resource type's controller, the controller's `resource_type_actions` will be ignored and only those methods passed to `action_methods:` will be exposed._

+_Note: At the beginning of each step, the merged project and environment properties are used to initialize each resource type's controller.
+Any changes made to the OpsChain environment or project properties during a step will be available in the controller in subsequent steps but will not be reflected in the controller in the current step.
+If required, the relevant controller's setter method can be called directly to change the value._

 ### Defining Resource Type Actions